 Pathways Summer Scholars

-Pathways Summer Scholars is a free two-week summer science day program for 100 rising tenth, eleventh, and twelfth grade Yale Pathways students.
+Pathways Summer Scholars is a free two-week summer science day program designed for 100 rising 10th, 11th, and 12th grade Yale Pathways students.
 Each summer, Pathways Summer Scholars will have the opportunity to select from a variety of STEM workshops collaboratively designed and taught by Yale faculty and graduate students.
-The program for Summer 2020 includes new workshop topics, including but not limited to sustainability, coding, neuroscience, engineering, and more.
+The program covers a wide range of workshop topics, including, but not limited to, chemistry, coding, neuroscience, engineering, and more.
 Current Yale students serve as teaching assistants and mentors in the program.
-Rising Pathways seniors are also eligible to apply to the residential program, living in the Yale student dormitories and taking part in college preparatory programming in addition to attending STEM workshops during the day
+Rising Pathways seniors are also eligible to apply to the residential program, where they will reside in Yale dormitories and take part in college preparatory programming in addition to STEM workshops during the day.

-Note: Pathways students in 9th through 11th grades will receive an application to their and emails in February 2021.
+Note: Pathways students in 9th through 11th grades will receive an application to their emails in February.
+Program dates are in July

 Program Description (in-person)

 Hands-on laboratory courses form the cornerstone of the Pathways Scholars curriculum, exposing students to college-level science courses and sparking their curiosity about new scientific fields.
-Last summer, students selected from 21 STEM workshops.
-Workshop topics included the Physics of Atmospheres, Sensory Physiology, Using Computers for Simulations & Modeling, Evolution and Medicine, and more.
-During the program, students could be found manipulating single molecules with chemistry professor Ziad Ganim; dissecting worms and crayfish with medical school research scientists; building string instruments in Yale’s Center for Engineering, Innovation & Design; extracting iron from breakfast cereal; or using their new DIY microscopes at the Yale Farm.
+Last summer, students selected from 25 STEM workshops.
+Workshop topics included the Engineering On Tap: Designing Filtration Systems for Clean Water, The Microbes On and Around Me, Consciousness - Self, Science, and Society, and more.
+During the program, students could be found manipulating single molecules; dissecting worms and crayfish with medical school research scientists; building string instruments in Yale’s Center for Engineering, Innovation & Design; extracting iron from breakfast cereal; or using their new DIY microscopes at the Yale Farm.

-Rising high school seniors also completed a personal college essay in an intensive two-week writing workshop and engaged in sociological discussions during Doing College seminars.
+Rising high school seniors also recieved guidance on personal college essay in an intensive two-week writing workshop and engaged in sociological discussions during Doing College seminars.
 These sessions explored the broader social issues that influence the successful completion of a college degree, including topics related to transitioning to college life, understanding inequality in the higher education system, and finding the right college.
-Moreover, by living in Yale student dormitories, rising seniors experienced what life is like outside of daily laboratory workshops, students participated in a variety of enrichment activities that provided opportunities to interact with Yale scientists, learn about cutting-edge research, and tour Yale laboratories and research collections.
+By living in Yale student dormitories, rising seniors had the opportunities to experience college life and participate in a variety of enrichment activities involving Yale’s world class researchers and cutting-edge laboratories.

 9:00 – 9:30 Group Meeting